itchio/wharf/README.md

 There are three actors playing this out:

   * Creator, who pushes new builds
-  * Storage, which stores all builds, recipes, and signatures
+  * Storage, which stores all builds, patches, and signatures
   * User, who wants to get new builds

 When Creator wants to push a new build:

   * If it's the first push, they have no choice but to upload everything
-  * If there's a previous build available, they can download its signature, compute a recipe, and upload that instead (along with a new signature)
+  * If there's a previous build available, they can download its signature, compute a patch, and upload that instead (along with a new signature)

 When Storage receives a new build:

-  * If it's a recipe, it should keep track of old-version and new-version, to let User know which recipes to download when upgrading from their local version to the latest version
+  * If it's a patch, it should keep track of old-version and new-version, to let User know which patches to download when upgrading from their local version to the latest version
-  * It could rebuild new-version from `old-version + recipe`, so that new-version becomes the new canonical first download for Users who aren't using a wharf-aware launcher such as itch.io/app
+  * It could rebuild new-version from `old-version + patch`, so that new-version becomes the new canonical first download for Users who aren't using a wharf-aware launcher such as itch.io/app
   * When rebuilding new-version, it should check against the signature uploaded by Creator, and mark the build as 'broken' instead.

 When User is made aware that there's a new build available:

-  * It should query Storage to know which recipes it needs to download, then apply them one after the other until they reach the latest version
+  * It should query Storage to know which patches it needs to download, then apply them one after the other until they reach the latest version
-  * Whenever applying a recipe, User should write changed files to a 'staging' folder so no data is overwritten and the apply process can be aborted if the final signature doesn't match (which could indicate a corrupt recipe, or a corrupt local version).
+  * Whenever applying a patch, User should write changed files to a 'staging' folder so no data is overwritten and the apply process can be aborted if the final signature doesn't match (which could indicate a corrupt patch, or a corrupt local version).
-  * Whenever applying a recipe, User may build a reverse recipe, that allows them to rollback at any point in the future.
+  * Whenever applying a patch, User may build a reverse patch, that allows them to rollback at any point in the future.

 Additionally:

   * User may check for integrity of their local version at any time by downloading the relevant signature and hashing local files block by block.
   * Storage may allow User to re-download corrupted data on a block by block basis.
 Alternatively, User might just re-download the canonical version of the build.

 ## Implementation